 1998: Michael Dobbs examines the interaction between major American companies and the Nazis in “Ford and GM Scrutinized for Alleged Nazi Collaboration” published today.

-2000(3rd of Kislev, 5761): Ilona Karmel passed away.
-She was remembered as the author of the novel, An Estate of Memory.
+2000(3rd of Kislev, 5761): Seventy-five year old Holocaust survivor Ilona Karmel who was remembered as the author of the novel, An Estate of Memory passed away today.
 It is considered one of the most significant novels in English to address the experiences of Jewish women during World War II.
 Born in Cracow in 1925, Karmel was interned along with her mother and sister in three different labor camps after the Nazi occupation of Poland.
 She sustained severe leg injuries during the war and required years of recuperation before immigrating to the United States in 1948.
 Within four years of arriving in the United States, Karmel graduated from Radcliffe College, won a fiction-writing contest sponsored by Mademoiselle Magazine, and completed her first novel, Stephania.
 Stephania focused on the physical and spiritual recovery of a young woman who had survived the Nazi concentration camps.
 In 1969, Karmel published An Estate of Memory, which was reissued by the Feminist Press in 1986.
 Reviewed on the front page of the New York Times Book Review, it was one of the earliest significant literary treatments of Jewish experience in the Nazi camps and remains one of the most significant novels to address Jewish women's experiences during the Holocaust.
 Karmel taught creative writing at the Massachusetts Institute of Technology for many years where an annual writing prize that she established has been renamed in her honor.

 2000: Time of Favor (Ha-hesder) Israeli writer-director Joseph Cedar's 2000 debut film, starring Aki Avni was released in Israel today.